 About the Author

-Jai Pal Charan is a data-driven, results-oriented, and tech-savvy B2B Marketing & Business Strategy Leader with a proven track record of over a decade of building brands, accelerating growth, and leading digital transformation.
-Inherently passionate about crafting, executing, and managing overall growth strategies, he successfully leads cross-functional Marketing and Demand Generation teams.
+Rashmi Shrivastava is a data-driven, results-oriented, and tech-savvy B2B Marketing & Business Strategy Leader with a proven track record of over a decade of building brands, accelerating growth, and leading digital transformation.
+Inherently passionate about crafting, executing, and managing overall growth strategies, she successfully leads cross-functional Marketing and Demand Generation teams.

-Jai has managed digital transformation projects across domains with a constant focus on building a transformational CX strategy.
-He has supported brands to adopt a value-driven and customer-centric culture.
+Rashmi Shrivastava has managed digital transformation projects across domains with a constant focus on building a transformational CX strategy.
+She has supported brands to adopt a value-driven and customer-centric culture.